50th Anniversary

 While this was going on, on the 28th of January 1959, our second son was born at Queen Mary Hospital.
 In those days husbands were not allowed to be present at the birth, so Rie had asked the nurse to ring me as soon as the baby arrived.
 Therefore, when I came and visited her at 2 o’clock in the afternoon, my first words were: “ haven’t you started yet?”
 In tears Rie said that the baby had already arrived at 10 in the morning.
 She couldn’t understand why she had not heard from me yet.

 We bought a leasehold dairy in Hanover Street at the corner of Grange street.
 It was an old ramshackle two-story place.
 Over the years it had sagged in the middle.
-We had to keep the pram upstairs as there was no room on the ground floor, and we had to put a block of wood under the wheel from preventing it from running down the stairs.
+We had to keep the pram upstairs, as there was no room on the ground floor, and we had to put a block of wood under the wheel to prevent it from running down the stairs.

 It happened that one afternoon we were both busy in the shop.
 The baby was sleeping in the pram upstairs.
 The two boys were in the room playing.
-It was cold, so the electric heater in the room behind the shop was on.
-The door had into the house a large ribbed glass window.
-Rie and I were both serving customers when I happened to look at the door and saw large flames.
+It was cold, so the electric heater in the room behind the shop was turned on.
+The door had into the house a large ribbed window.
+Rie and I were both serving customers when I happened to look at the door and saw large flames through the glass.

 My reaction was so fast it wasn’t funny.
 I rushed in and saw a large cardboard box fully alight.
 I grabbed my leather coat that was draped over a chair and threw it over the fire.
 Soon everything was under control, but we had almost had a catastrophe on our hands.
 We both got a terrible fright and were now really ready to take action.
 Quickly I put our business on the market.
 It took a while, but by late September we were successful.
 We sold the shop for a profit to a Chinese gentleman.